Ekumen-OS/ros2_testing_workshop_roscon_es_25/modules/module_1/doc/README.md

 colcon test-result --verbose
 ```

-The task for this exercise is to analyze the inconsistencies in the current code, fix them (you can use the `--reformat` directly for the style ones), and see how the linter tests pass afterwards.
+The task for this exercise is to analyze the inconsistencies in the current code, fix them (`--reformat` can be used directly for the style ones), and see how the linter tests pass afterwards.

 #### Definition of success

-Your task is complete when you run the tests again, and the output of `colcon test-result --verbose` shows **0 errors** and **0 failures** for the linter tests associated with `module_1`.
+Your task is complete when tests are run again, and the output of `colcon test-result --verbose` shows **0 errors** and **0 failures** for the linter tests associated with `module_1`.

-Notice that you should only have the changes applied by reformatting with the formatter and solving the problems highlighted with the static analysis tools.
+The only changes that hsould be applied are thoseapplied by reformatting with the formatter, and fixing the problems highlighted with the static analysis tools.

 ---